There were days when Tony was glad to be alive, if his current existence could be called that. They were rare, though.

 Now, he was made up of the remains of his victims.

 He didn’t know how many parts there were, or how many people they originated from.
-Aside from his head, he was quite sure his right arm was his own.
+Aside from his head, he was quite sure his right hand was his own.
 The left, definitely not, nor his legs.
 And his chest was such a sad patchwork that he wouldn’t even begin to guess.
 Of course, the blue fire at the very center of it, a fusion of technology and magic, was very much Tony’s creation.
 Though the alchemist had reanimated Tony, keeping that fire burning had been something Yinsen had not been able to do on his own, his talents limited to his own, gruesome discipline.

 Tony would’ve been spared so much suffering if he hadn’t bothered.
 He would have faded away in a matter of weeks, and he would be at peace now.
 But no, he hadn’t wanted to die.
 Still didn’t.
 Not yet.
 There were still days, every now and then, when he thought that there must be a reason he’d been brought back.
 A reason other than spending his days exacting his revenge on Hunters and ordinary terrorists alike, hoping in vain that with enough good deeds, he could somehow balance all his past mistakes, and find a feeling that wasn’t hatred or bitterness.
 Days when he believed that he could regain his humanity, somehow.
 There were rumors that it could be done, and although Tony was always quick to say those modern-day Pinocchio tales were urban legends and a load of crap, on the rare days when he felt optimistic, he clung to that distant hope.